ml4ai/automates/automates/program_analysis/gcc_plugin/README.md

 Note that the configure specifies we are enabling gcc for c, c++, and fortran.
 This will allow us to install gcc, g++, and g-fortran.

-6) Install the gcc-10 binarys into your bin: `sudo make install-strip`
+1) Install the gcc-10 binarys into your bin: `sudo make install`
-7) Test if it works with an example c file: `/usr/local/gcc-10.1.0/bin/g++-10.1 example.c`
+2) Test if it works with an example c file: `/usr/local/gcc-10.1.0/bin/g++-10.1 example.c`

 ### Building Plugin